-Jeffrey Binder, our Chief Executive Officer, and Andrew Glashow, our President and Chief Operating Officer (and Principal Financial and Accounting Officer), have evaluated the effectiveness of our disclosure controls and procedures (as defined in Rule 13a-15(e) under the Securities Exchange Act of 1934, as amended) as of the end of the period covered by this report.
-Based on the evaluation, Mr. Binder and Mr. Glashow concluded that our disclosure controls and procedures are not effective in timely alerting them to material information relating to us that is required to be included in our periodic SEC filings and ensuring that information required to be disclosed by us in the reports we file or submit under the Securities Exchange Act is accumulated and communicated to our management, including our Chief Financial Officer, or person performing similar functions, as appropriate to allow timely decisions regarding required disclosure, for the following reasons:
+Andrew Glashow, our Chief Executive Officer, and Principal Financial and Accounting Officer, has evaluated the effectiveness of our disclosure controls and procedures (as defined in Rule 13a-15(e) under the Securities Exchange Act of 1934, as amended) as of the end of the period covered by this report.
+Based on the evaluation, Mr. Glashow concluded that our disclosure controls and procedures are not effective in timely alerting him to material information relating to us that is required to be included in our periodic SEC filings and ensuring that information required to be disclosed by us in the reports we file or submit under the Act is accumulated and communicated to our management, including our Chief Financial Officer, or person performing similar functions, as appropriate to allow timely decisions regarding required disclosure, for the following reasons:

-- We do not have an independent board of directors, an independent audit committee or adequate segregation of duties; - We have not established a formal written policy for the approval, identification and authorization of related party transactions; and - We do not have an independent body to oversee our internal controls over financial reporting and lack segregation of duties due to our limited resources.
+- We do not have adequate segregation of duties; - We have not established a formal written policy for the approval, identification and authorization of related party transactions - We do not have an independent body to oversee our internal controls over financial reporting and lack segregation of duties due to our limited resources.

-We plan to rectify these weaknesses by implementing an independent board of directors and hiring additional accounting personnel once we have additional resources to do so.
+We plan to rectify these weaknesses by hiring additional accounting personnel once we have additional resources to do so.